Signed in as:

 This course will cover the dangers and hazards to mitigate and resources to contact BEFORE rapid rescue, extrication, suppression, or recovery operations begin.

-This is a size-up class on dangerous and complex machinery.
 See article in September 2019 issue of Fire Engineering.

 This course will review several difficult to access fires where so many things can go wrong.
 The company officer will need to improvise, adapt and overcome any obstacles during these rare event fires.
 Case studies of real incidents will be discussed with class participation and critiques.